n0w0f/git-tutorials-noobies/README.md

 git init
 ```

-## 2. Staging and Committing Changes
+## 2. Staging and Committing Changes :package:

 Once you've made some changes to your project, you can stage them for commit using the following command: